-Schedule of Future Major Repairs and Replacements (Unaudited) December 31, 2016
+Schedule of Future Major Repairs and Replacements (Unaudited) December 31, 2017

-Management of Community Services Associates, Inc. obtained an updated reserve study from a capital reserve consultant on June 12, 2016 to estimate the remaining useful lives and the current replacement costs of the components of common property that have limited and predictable useful lives.
-The original study conducted in November 2005 included updating a complete inventory of components, the visual inspection of the various components to determine their condition, and deriving quantities from field measurements and/or quantity takeoffs from to-scale engineering drawings during a site visit by the capital reserve consultant.
+Management of Community Services Associates, Inc. obtained a reserve study from a capital reserve consultant on June 12, 2016 to estimate the remaining useful lives and the current replacement costs of the components of common property that have limited and predictable useful lives.
+The study included updating a complete inventory of components, the visual inspection of the various components to determine their condition, and deriving quantities from field measurements and/or quantity takeoffs from to-scale engineering drawings during a site visit by the capital reserve consultant.
 Life expectancy due to normal wear and tear, as well as estimated replacement costs under normal conditions, were based on consultations with staff, consideration of recent expenditures and observations made by the reserve consultant.
-Estimated replacement costs have been revised by management for infrastructure components' price changes as well as the actual replacements and deletions of vehicles, equipment, and building components between December 31, 2015, and June 12, 2016.
-Estimated replacement costs do not take into account the effects of inflation between the date of the updated study and the date that the components will require major repairs or replacement.
+Estimated replacement costs do not take into account the effects of inflation between the date of the study and the date that the components will require major repairs or replacement.
+The scope of the study did not include storm water infrastructure, such as underground pipes and flow-control mechanisms.

-The following information is based on the updated study and presents significant information about the components of common property.
+The following information is based on the study and presents significant information about the components of common property.